Leaving a Lasting Legacy

-Leaving a legacy to Epilepsy Ireland in your Will allows you to make a significant gift, without affecting your finances today.
+Leaving a legacy to Epilepsy Ireland in your will allows you to make a gift, without affecting your finances today.

 Why should I make a will?